bugcrowd/templates/templates/cross_site_scripting_xss/stored/privileged_user_to_no_privilege_elevation/template.md

-# Stored XSS (Privileged User to Privilege Elevation)
+# Stored XSS (Privileged User to No Privilege Elevation)

 ## Overview